roofrack/dotfiles/README.md

         render properly u2630, and also the arrow unicode in xfce4-terminal.
 After adding this font pkg the unicode works,
      ranger (just nice to have)
+     ntp (may need this to sync your system time.
+Use systemctl enable & start ntpd.service)

  4. run ./dotfiles/i3bootstrap.sh